AlejandroCaralt/DoIt/README.md

 # DoIt
 A way to organize your life.
-An application than will help you in your daily dutys, to keep you organized and do the things you never ended.
+An application that will help you in your daily duties, to keep you organized and to do the things you never finished.

-I builded this entire application based on the firbaseAuth-Ionic guide made by [Javebratt](https://javebratt.com)
+I built this entire application based on the firbaseAuth-Ionic guide made by [Javebratt](https://javebratt.com)

 ## App views:
 - Login